 Unlike the “Herbal Viagra” spam that has plagued site operators for years that is mostly just annoying, human trafficking is a serious problem, and now comes with serious liability.

-Monitoring: $300/Month*Enter your domain or subdomain.
-If and your first report will be sent in 72 hours.
+Ideal for those who want to monitor their site on an ongoing basis and will remove content manually as it is reported.
+Enter your domain or subdomain and your first report will be sent in 72 hours.
 Ongoing reports will be send as new items are detected, and a monthly report will be sent even if no new items are discovered.

 What is SESTA-FOSTA?